St. Francis Dam: Aftermath

-The center section, which had become known as "The Tombstone" due to a newspaper reporter's description of it as such, became an attraction for tourists and souvenir hunters.

-In May 1929, the upright section was toppled with dynamite, and the remaining blocks were demolished with bulldozers and jackhammers to discourage the sightseers and souvenir hunters from exploring the ruins.
+The center section of the St. Francis Dam, which had become known as "The Tombstone" due to a newspaper reporter's description of it as such, became an attraction for tourists and souvenir hunters.
+It was toppled with dynamite in May 1929 after the death of a sightseer there who fell from the block, and the remaining blocks were demolished with bulldozers and jackhammers to discourage exploration of the ruins by the public.
 The wing dike was used by Los Angeles firemen to gain experience in using explosives on building structures.

-The St. Francis Dam was not rebuilt, though Bouquet Reservoir in nearby Bouquet Canyon was built in 1934 as an early replacement, with additional capacity added with the completion of the Castaic Dam decades later in 1973.
+The dam was not rebuilt, though Bouquet Reservoir in nearby Bouquet Canyon was built in 1934 as a lower-capacity early replacement, with additional capacity added upon the completion of the Castaic Dam decades later in 1973, which holds nine times the capacity impounded by the St. Francis Dam.

 The exact number of victims remains unknown.
 The official death toll in August 1928 was 385, but the remains of victims continued to be discovered every few years until the mid-1950s.
 Many victims were swept out to sea when the flood reached the Pacific Ocean and were never recovered, while others were washed ashore, some as far south as the Mexican border.
 The remains of one victim were found deep underground near Newhall in 1992, and other bodies, believed to be victims of the disaster, were found in the late 1970s and 1994.
 The death toll is currently estimated to be at least 431.